 - ExpressVPN: A fast, reliable VPN with servers in Egypt, Israel, and over 90 other countries.
-Strong unblocking ability.
+Strong unblocking ability and incredible speeds.

 - PrivateVPN: A fast, reliable way to safely browse the internet in the Middle East.
 A strict no-logs policy and a choice of VPN protocols.